brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 18 bht.md

 3. "The great idea of the Gospel, the division of all men into two classes severed from each other, is very clearly presented here; but no unchangeable division is thought of.
 The separation is the result of deliberate choice; and whilst the choice is adhered to, the severance abides."

 ### John Gill:
-1. "A believer is openly in Christ; and there is no condemnation to those that are in him."
+1. "He that believeth on him is not condemned...there is no condemnation to those that are in him."
-2. "His death is a security to them from all condemnation: and they are delivered by him from the curse and condemnation of the law."
+2. "They are delivered by him from the curse and condemnation of the law: and having in conversion openly passed from death to life, they shall never enter into condemnation."
-3. "He remains under the sentence of condemnation passed in Adam upon him; the law accuses him, and pronounces him guilty before God; he is under the curse of it, and it is a ministration of condemnation and death to him."
+3. "But he that believeth not is condemned already...because he hath not believed in the name of the only begotten Son of God;...such that do not believe in him, must be damned."

 ### John Wesley:
 1. "He that believeth on him is not condemned — Is acquitted, is justified before God."